Building Regulations and Planning Permissions

 The Code

-There are four mandatory credits within the Code, which if not met will result in a zero rating regardless of how many other categories are met.
-These four categories are the environmental impact of materials; management of surface water run-off from developments; storage of nonrecyclable waste and recyclable household waste and construction site waste management.
+There were four mandatory credits within the Code, which if not met would result in a zero rating regardless of how many other categories were met.
+These four categories were the environmental impact of materials; management of surface water run-off from developments; storage of nonrecyclable waste and recyclable household waste and construction site waste management.

-One of the issues the Code is measured against is health and well-being, which is measured by daylighting and sound insulation.
-Glazing can play a big role in achieving both of these which can contribute to a higher star rating for a building.
-Ensuring windows are correctly fitted reduces the chance of heat escaping from the building and helps keep draughts to a minimum.
-This not only ensures lower energy costs but can also reduce energy consumption.
+One of the issues the Code was measured against was health and well-being, which was measured by daylighting and sound insulation.
+Ensuring windows were correctly fitted reduced the chance of heat escaping from the building and helped keep draughts to a minimum.
+This not only ensured lower energy costs but also reduced energy consumption.
 The use of IQ's Super Insulating Glass helps provide more insulation, which again reduces energy cost and use.

 SH_image_2